Johnn9sb/GPT_EarthquakeDetection/README.md

-# GPT_EarthquakeDetection
+# A Pioneer Study on Using ChatGPT with In-context Learning for Earthquake Detection
-A Pioneer Study on Using ChatGPT with In-context Learning for Earthquake Detection
+Welcome to our repository, where we explore the groundbreaking intersection of advanced natural language processing (NLP) models and geophysical research.
+This project is at the forefront of leveraging ChatGPT, equipped with in-context learning capabilities, to enhance the detection and analysis of seismic activities.